kazkansouh/pspy-lite/README.md

     ```

 * To produce a static binary that has been stripped (for me, this is a
-little less than *900KiB*, but you mileage will vary based on your
+little less than *900KiB*, but your mileage will vary based on your
 `libc`):

     ```sh